mohammadfarooqi/task-management-system/README.md

 ##### Viewer Role
 - **Read-Only**: Cannot create, edit, or delete any tasks
-- **Limited Visibility**: Can only see tasks they created or are assigned to
+- **Limited Visibility**: Can only see tasks they created
 - **No Management**: Cannot perform any administrative functions
-- **Example**: External consultants or junior team members who only need to track their assigned work
+- **Example**: External consultants or junior team members who only need to track their own work

 #### Key Permission Rules
 - **Task Visibility**: Based on organization membership and hierarchy
-- **Task Assignment**: Can only assign tasks to users in same or child organizations
 - **Single Role**: Each user has exactly one role (simplifies permission management)
 - **Default Role**: New users get Viewer role by default when registering publicly